fsantanna/dceu/doc/manual.md

 The conversion functions receive any value `v` and try to convert it to a value of the specified type.
-If the conversion is not possible, they return `nil`.
+If the conversion is not possible, the function returns `nil`.

 Examples: